Idealistic7/Idealistic7/README.md

 # Hi there! 👋 I am Adarsh Patel

-I'm a Aspiring backend software developer graduated from NIT, Raipur.
+I'm an Aspiring software developer graduated from NIT, Raipur.
 Passionate about learning and explore new things.

 ## 🚀 Skills